 Raymond was first elected as a Metro Councillor in 1991 and was re-elected to the amalgamated City of Toronto in 1997.
 Since then he was re-elected as a City Councillor with an accumulative 8 landslide victories overall.

 In 2016, MPP Raymond Cho won a by-election in the riding of Scarborough-Rouge River and became the first Member of Provincial Parliament of Korean background in Ontario.
-He is proud to represent Scarborough-rouge River and is thankful for the trust placed in him by his constituents.
+He was re-elected as the Member of Provincial Parliament of Scarborough North in the 2018 General Election.
+He is proud to represent Scarborough North and is thankful for the trust placed in him by his constituents.

 MPP Raymond Cho and his wife, Soon Ok, have been living in Scarborough for the past 45 years and they have three adult sons.
 His oldest son Raymond Jr. is chief psychiatrist at Lyndon B. Johnson Hospital in Texas.
 Young, the middle son, obtained his Ph.D. in Biochemistry at Cambridge University in England and completed medical training at Yale University.
 He currently is a plastic surgeon in Houston, Texas.
 William, the youngest son, obtained a B.A. degree in Education from McGill University and completed his Master’s Degree at the University of Toronto.
 Currently William is teaching in Montréal, Canada.
 Three years ago he was chosen as high school teacher of the province of Quebec.